cozy/cozy-stack/docs/client-app-dev.md

 -   `{{.Flags}}` will be replaced by JSON with the [feature flags](./settings.md#feature-flags).

+Inside `{{.CozyData}}`, `isLoggedIn` indicates whether the request is backed by an authenticated Cozy session.
+Public pages can use it to decide when to fall back to the browser language instead of the instance locale.

 There are also some helpers to inject asset tags or URLs:

 -   `{{.CozyBar}}` will be replaced by the JavaScript to inject the cozy-bar.